lstsgroup/vibrant/docs/index.rst

       dip_file dipole_o-NP_free_static.xyz
    &end dipoles

-In addition, we need the data files.
-For calculating the static IR spectrum we need the XYZ coordinates of the structure, the force data for computing the Hessian, and the dipole data for calculating the intensities.
+In addition, we need the data to feed to vibrant.
+For calculating the static IR spectrum we need the coordinates of o-NP, the forces for computing the Hessian, and the dipole data for calculating the intensities.
 Check :doc:`IR spectrum documentation <IR_spec>` for more theoretical background.

 .. raw:: html